-At the year end the company had net liabilities of £2,023,064 (2019: £12,778,407 net assets).
-The directors of the company have prepared forecasts to 2025 showing the company expects to have sufficient resources to meet its obligations as they fall due.
+At the year end the company had net liabilities of £478,186 (2020: £2,023,064).
+The directors of the company have prepared forecasts to 2026 showing the company expects to have sufficient resources to meet its obligations as they fall due.
 The directors have also received a letter of support from the company's immediate parent undertaking Sonangol (HK) Limited, stating that it does not intend to call for repayment of the loans for at least 12 months from the date of approval of these financial statements.
 They will also continue to provide financial support to the company to enable them to meet their liabilities as they fall due.

-After the year end, the trade and operations of the company continue to be impacted by the restrictions in force across the UK and the rest of the world due to the COVID-19 pandemic.
-The directors have taken all the necessary measures to ensure the company has sufficient financial resources to continue to trade during and beyond this challenging period including taking advantage of government schemes where appropriate.
+The directors have taken all the necessary measures to ensure the company has sufficient financial resources to continue to trade during and beyond this challenging period.